 Automate your incident response today

-Once your IT team understands its potential roles in privacy incident management — and why those roles are of strategic importance, it’s a great practice to co-define their part in your overall privacy incident management program.
+Once your IT team understands its potential roles in incident management — and why those roles are of strategic importance, it’s a great practice to co-define their part in your overall incident management program.
 Here are some of the best approaches we see at the moment:

 - Clarify IT’s role with your CIO.
-In some cases, IT is not as involved in privacy incidents as the security or privacy teams, so they may not be as aware of the need to prepare.
+In some cases, IT is not as involved in incidents as the security or privacy teams, so they may not be as aware of the need to prepare.
 Make sure your CIO and IT team are aligned with privacy and security leaders on objectives, processes, and roles & responsibilities of each team in incident response readiness.

 - Conduct relevant tabletop simulations frequently, involving your CIO and IT team members.
 As we’ve said before, teams should often run tabletop exercises, so they know how to respond effectively and efficiently when incidents do occur.